Stephen King’s ‘The Mist’: ‘Destruction’ Trailer Shows There Will Be Blood

 The Mist will premier on Thursday, June 22.

-[Featured image by AMR Image/iStock]
+[Featured Image by AMR Image/iStock]